 - Are a good team player

 Once you’ve submitted your application, we’ll review your CV to see if your qualifications and experience are a good match for the advertised role.

 It’s important to take note of the comments and suggestions we’ve made below to give yourself the best chance of being successful during our CV review process.

 The particular elements within the CV that we focus on during the sift process are:

 This is your introduction to us.
 You should use this area to give a brief background of yourself.
-Good practice is to include your current role, at least one professional accomplishment and a summary of your main skills and qualities against the job description, in order to create a positive impression.
+It is good practice to include your current role, at least one professional accomplishment and a summary of your main skills and qualities against the job description, in order to create a positive impression.

 This is the opportunity to showcase your successes, how you exceeded targets or went above and beyond what is expected of you.
 What was challenging and significant?
 Between three and five examples are best practise.

-List your job/professional experience (starting with your present job and working back in time), highlighting to which extent they demonstrate your suitability for the advertised role.
+List your job/professional experience (starting with your present job and working back in time), highlighting to what extent they demonstrate your suitability for the advertised role.
 Include:

 - Job title, employer’s name and dates of employment

 Applied knowledge and skills

 This is your opportunity to really promote the skills and knowledge you gained in one role or activity and applied in others you’ve held.
 If you have unique skills that will help you stand out from other candidates, please include them.

-List your professional memberships and academic qualifications in chronological order (most recent first), ensuring you have included those ones relevant to the advertised role.
+List your professional memberships and academic qualifications in reverse chronological order (most recent first), ensuring you have included those that are relevant to the advertised role.

 In addition to the essential areas required, your CV should also include the following: